Ambidexterity in MNC knowledge sourcing in emerging economies: a microfoundational perspective

 Working with nice people makes the inevitable rejections and rounds of R&Rs much more bearable.
 Mariana or Shasha will be writing a longer blogpost about our paper soon, but I couldn't wait to share the good news of our paper's acceptance today.

 - Dodourova, M.; Zhao, S.; Harzing, A.-W. (2021) Ambidexterity in MNC knowledge sourcing in emerging economies: a microfoundational perspective, International Business Review, in press.
-Available online... - Publisher's version (Open Access until 6 June 2021) - Related blog post
+Available online... - Publisher's version (free access) - Related blog post

 Innovation performance of multinational corporations (MNCs) derives from access to and utilization of a combination of explorative and exploitative knowledge across heterogeneous settings.
 These settings increasingly encompass flagship industries in emerging economies.
 There is limited research, however, that scrutinizes the processes of knowledge sourcing within such dynamic host environments, taking into account MNCs’ differing location capabilities.